metosin/reitit/doc/ring/swagger.md

 ## Swagger spec

 To serve the actual [Swagger Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md), there is `reitit.swagger/create-swagger-handler`.
-It takes no arguments and returns a ring-handler which collects at request-time data from all routes for the same swagger api and returns a formatted Swagger spesification as Clojure data, to be encoded by a response formatter.
+It takes no arguments and returns a ring-handler which collects at request-time data from all routes for the same swagger api and returns a formatted Swagger specification as Clojure data, to be encoded by a response formatter.

 If you need to post-process the generated spec, just wrap the handler with a custom `Middleware` or an `Interceptor`.

 ## Swagger-ui

-[Swagger-ui](https://github.com/swagger-api/swagger-ui) is a user interface to visualize and interact with the Swagger spesification.
+[Swagger-ui](https://github.com/swagger-api/swagger-ui) is a user interface to visualize and interact with the Swagger specification.
 To make things easy, there is a pre-integrated version of the swagger-ui as a separate module.

 ```
 [metosin/reitit-swagger-ui "0.1.2"]